JeroenDeDauw/ParamProcessor/README.md

 ## Implementation structure

 Parameters are defined using the `ParamProcessor\ParamDefinition` class.
 Users can also use the array format to define parameters and not be bound to this class.
-At present, it is prefered to use this array format as the class itself is not stable yet.
+At present, it is preferred to use this array format as the class itself is not stable yet.

 Processing is done via `ParamProcessor\Processor`.